SEA WOLVES HOWL

 Older women and queer community, their friends, families, partners, communities

-Nature lovers, people who love water, who are afraid of it, swimmers, non-swimmers
+Nature lovers, people who love water, who are afraid of it, swimmer and non-swimmers

 People living with illness/trauma; isolated people yearning for connection and validation